kayahr/signal/README.md

 const signal = toSignal(observable, { requireSync: true }); // Type is `Signal<number>`
 ```

 Because `ObserverSignal` does immediately subscribe itself to the observable the signal must be destroyed when no longer needed.
-This can be done automatically by using a signal scope (see later section) or manually by calling the `destroy()` method:
+This can be done automatically by using a signal context (see later section) or manually by calling the `destroy()` method:

 ```typescript
 const signal = toSignal(observable);